mbecker20/komodo/docsite/docs/sync-resources.md

 and each sync will be handled independently.
 This allows different syncs to manage resources on a "per-project" basis.

 The UI will display the computed sync actions and only execute them upon manual confirmation.
-Or the sync execution Github webhook may be configured on the Github repo to automatically execute syncs upon pushes to the configured branch.
+Or the sync execution git webhook may be configured on the git repo to automatically execute syncs upon pushes to the configured branch.

 ## Example Declarations